SalomePlatform/adao/doc/en/ref_options_AlgorithmParameters.rst

 algorithm, and the defined values are not kept if the user changes the algorithm.

+This method is naturally not usable in TUI interface.

 Second method : using a string in the graphical interface
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++